-- ∞ Two oceans meet at Cape Point
+- Indian and Atlantic oceans meet at Cape Point

 Cape Town regularly makes it onto the "Top 5 Most Beautiful Cities in the World" lists.
-It's the Mother City of South Africa and a very popular tourist destination.
+It's the Mother City of South Africa and very popular with locals and international visitors alike.
 It's affordable, beautiful and safe to visit.
-Many international celebrities own homes in Cape Town.
+Numerous international celebrities own homes here.

-The city is almost 400 years old and built on the slopes of Table Mountain.
-It is a city rich in culture and history, with a vibrant and cosmopolitan population of about 3 million people.
+The city is almost 400 years old, rich in culture and history, with a vibrant and cosmopolitan population of about three million people.

 The V&A Waterfront